DEIB-GECO/flu-warning-system/README.md

 Open a terminal window, then separately launch the alignment procedure for H1N1 and H5N1 data with the commands:

-- `docker-compose run --remove-orphans data_alignment H1N1`
+- `docker-compose down --remove-orphans && docker-compose run data_alignment H1N1`
 or
-- `docker-compose run --remove-orphans data_alignment H5N1`
+- `docker-compose down --remove-orphans && docker-compose run data_alignment H5N1`

 This stage terminates with the generation of two pairs (one for serotype) of .fasta and .insertions.csv files in the `alignments` directory.